jamespro/timeleft/README.md

   * What is the max time to show?
 * **NOTE!
 AS BREAKS AND MEETINGS PASS, THEY NO LONGER NEED TO BE SUBTRACTED FROM YOUR AVAILABLE TIME!!**

+### Key Technical Issues
+* A) How to get the reserved time from the person's calendar and actually multiple calendars?
+  * How technically to code this
+  * Authorization
+  * Storing the person's authorization
+* B) How to store these events.
+And when do you update your copy?
+* C) Dealing with partial time (see below)
+* D) I think there was something else
+* **NOTE!
+AS BREAKS AND MEETINGS PASS, THEY NO LONGER NEED TO BE SUBTRACTED FROM YOUR AVAILABLE TIME!!**
+  * So do we need to know the start/end times of each thing that is being removed?
+  * How do we remove part of the time? e.g. if it is halfway through lunch, only 30 minutes have passed but not the whole thing?
+* If I generate a new block for each hour of time, plus one for partial hour, it will illustrate number of hours
+  * or do this with background?
+SVG background?
+But I'd want it to scale

 ### Design
 * What is the total height to show/ total time is out of what?
   * Have this be a user setting